inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 InSpatial was forged in fire, not flash.
 Born from the genuine agony of building the same app five different ways for five different platforms.
 Created out of desperation, not the primitive need to feel seen in the developer community.

 We didn't build this to win framework beauty contests or collect GitHub stars.
-We built it because we were bleeding from a thousand paper cuts—deployment hell, platform fragmentation, toolchain complexity, and the soul-crushing repetition of solving the same problems over and over.
+We built it because we were bleeding from a thousand paper cuts deployment hell, platform fragmentation, toolchain complexity, and the soul-crushing repetition of solving the same problems over and over.

 ### We're Not Playing That Game